bijuthottathil/KubernetesFlaskMicroservice/README.md

-# Create Python based Microservice to read weather in a city , deploy in kubernetes
+# Create Python based Microservice to read weather from a city , deploy code in kubernetes

 1. Setup virtual environment in Mac